RediSearch/RediSearch/README.md

 languages, as well as Arabic and other.
 We hope to include more languages soon (if you need a specicif langauge support, please open an issue).

-For further details see the [Snoball Stemmer website](http://snowballstem.org/).
+For further details see the [Snowball Stemmer website](http://snowballstem.org/).

 ### The following languages are supported arguments to search and indexing commands: